HeidiSQL/HeidiSQL/ISSUE_TEMPLATE.md

 <!--
   ATTENTION ⚠️
-  → ISSUES THAT DOESN'T RESPECTS THIS TEMPLATE WILL BE DISCARDED!
+  → ISSUES THAT DON'T RESPECT THIS TEMPLATE WILL BE DISCARDED!
-  → YOU CAN REMOVE PARTS THAT DON'T IS RELATED TO YOUR ISSUE.
+  → YOU CAN REMOVE PARTS THAT AREN'T RELATED TO YOUR ISSUE.
-  → THIS COMMENTS WILL NOT BE PRINTED ON PAGE.
+  → THESE COMMENTS WILL NOT BE PRINTED ON PAGE.
 YOU CAN STAY CALM.

   FOR EXCEPTION BUG REPORT
   → PLEASE, SAVE THE BUG REPORT RECEIVED ON EXCEPTION AND ATTACH HERE.